AdinaScheinfeld/CISC3140/README.md

 ## Lab 2

 The [lab2_files](lab2_files) folder contains all input, output, and scripts for CISC 3140 lab2.
 The folder also contains a [README.md](./lab2_files/README.md) file with a description of the report, a summary of the report's contents, a description of the raw data, instructions for executing the scripts, sample output, and a data dictionary.

+## Lab 4

+The [lab4_files](lab4_files) folder contains all input, source code files, and documentation for CISC 3140 lab4.
+The folder also contains a [README.md](./lab4_files/README.md) file with a description of the report, a list of the project's dependencies, a summary of the report's contents, and a getting started guide.